rotationalio/rotational.io/content/en/data-playground/us-geological.md

 draft: false
 image: img/data-playground/us-geological.png
 github_link: "https://github.com/rotationalio/data-playground/tree/main/earthquakes"
-description: The U.S. Geological Survey provides the latest alerts as well as detailed information about earthquakes and their impacts.
+description: Natural disasters are the biggest threat for most industries -- from shipping disruptions that impact the supply chain, to data center losses that cause catastrophic data loss.
+And unfortunately, due to climate change, natural disasters are on the rise.
+The U.S. Geological Survey provides the latest alerts as well as detailed information about earthquakes and their impacts.
+Use Ensign with this data source to generate a time-series dataset that you could use to build ecological impact models or for strategic and/or disaster planning in your industry.
 summary: Connect to earthquake data and start experimenting with geological models and apps.
 license: Free
 license_warning: Please review terms and conditions.
 Access to data sources can change.